Here are the facts:

-1. Abortion-on-demand has not saved women’s lives: Pro-abortion politicians and groups argue that without easy access to abortion, substantial numbers of women would die through illegal, unregulated, and unsafe “back alley” abortions.
+1. Abortion on-demand has not saved women’s lives: Pro-abortion politicians and groups argue that without easy access to abortion, substantial numbers of women would die through illegal, unregulated, and unsafe “back alley” abortions.
 They say that this number of deaths would be greater than the current number of deaths of women caused by the over 1 million legal abortions per year in the United States, and thus that the abortion-on-demand rules imposed by the U.S. Supreme Court in Roe v.
 Wade in 1973 save women’s lives.

-2. The number of women who died from illegal abortions before Roe was greatly exaggerated: Dr. Bernard Nathanson, a former abortionist who performed tens of thousands of abortions and one of the founders of the National Abortion Rights Action League: Pro-Choice America (NARAL), admitted that he and other NARAL members used to claim that 5,000 to 10,000 women died each year from illegal abortions.
+2. The number of women who died from illegal abortions before Roe vs. Wade was greatly exaggerated: Dr. Bernard Nathanson, a former abortionist who performed tens of thousands of abortions and one of the founders of the National Abortion Rights Action League (NARAL), admitted that he and other NARAL members used to claim that 5,000 to 10,000 women died each year from illegal abortions.
 He has since admitted that he knew the statistic to be “totally false . . .
 But in the ‘morality’ of our revolution, it was a useful figure, widely accepted, so why go out of our way to correct it with honest statistics?”

-Even Alan Guttmacher, who did more to promote and spread abortion on demand throughout the world than any other individual, commented in 1967, “Today it is possible for almost any patient to be brought through pregnancy alive, unless she suffers from a fatal disease such as cancer or leukemia, and if so, abortion would be unlikely to prolong, much less save the life [of the mother].”4 Former Surgeon General of the United States Dr. C. Everett Koop said, “The life-of-the-mother argument surfaces in every debate concerning abortion.
-The fact of the matter is that abortion as a necessity to save the life of the mother is so rare as to be non-existent.”5
+Even Alan Guttmacher, who did more to promote and spread abortion on demand throughout the world than any other individual, commented in 1967, “Today it is possible for almost any patient to be brought through pregnancy alive, unless she suffers from a fatal disease such as cancer or leukemia, and if so, abortion would be unlikely to prolong, much less save the life [of the mother].”3 Former Surgeon General of the United States Dr. C. Everett Koop said, “The life-of-the-mother argument surfaces in every debate concerning abortion.
+The fact of the matter is that abortion as a necessity to save the life of the mother is so rare as to be non-existent.”4

 At least three major studies have shown that the most common cause of fatalities among pregnant women is murder, and statistics show that almost one third of these are due to men who kill their wives or girlfriends because they refuse to get an abortion.
 This amounts to 30 to 50 murders per year.

 The most common figures used are 78,000; 200,000; and half a million annually.
 A review of the sources for these figures reveals that they do not have solid evidence behind them.
-The actual number is probably closer to 2,000 deaths worldwide annually due to illegal abortions.7
+The actual number is probably closer to 2,000 deaths worldwide annually due to illegal abortions.5

-According to The Lancet, Ireland and Poland, countries where abortion is highly restricted, have rates of 6 per 100,000 and 7 per 100,000 births, respectively; whereas the United States has a rate of 17 per 100,000; and Russia, with one of the world’s highest abortion rates, has 34 deaths per 100,000 births.8
+According to The Lancet in 2010, Ireland and Poland, countries where abortion was or is highly restricted, have rates of 6 per 100,000 and 7 per 100,000 births, respectively; whereas the United States has a rate of 17 per 100,000; and Russia, with one of the world’s highest abortion rates, has 34 deaths per 100,000 births.6

-2. Lisa Koonin, et.al.
+1. Lisa Koonin, et.al.
 “Abortion Surveillance; United States, 1996,” Morbidity and Mortality Weekly Report 48 (1999).

-3. William F. Colliton, ed., “A Pro-Life Medical Response to ACOG’s January 1990,” Public Health Policy Implications of Abortion (Stafford: American Life League, 1991).
+2. William F. Colliton, ed., “A Pro-Life Medical Response to ACOG’s January 1990,” Public Health Policy Implications of Abortion (Stafford: American Life League, 1991).

 3. Alan Guttmacher, “Abortion Yesterday, Today, and Tomorrow,” The Case for Legalized Abortion Now (Berkeley: Diablo Books, 1967), 9.

-5. C. Everett Koop, The Right to Live, the Right to Die (Toronto, Canada: Life Cycle Books, 1981), 61.
+4. C. Everett Koop, The Right to Live, the Right to Die (Toronto, Canada: Life Cycle Books, 1981), 61.

-7. Brian Clowes, “Are There ‘Exceptions’ For Abortions?” in The Facts of Life (Front Royal: Human Life International, 2001), 181–204.
+5. Brian Clowes, “Are There ‘Exceptions’ For Abortions?” in The Facts of Life (Front Royal: Human Life International, 2001), 181–204.

-8. Margaret C. Hogan, et.al., “Maternal Mortality for 181 countries, 1980–2008: A Systematic Analysis of Progress Towards Millennium Development Goal 5,” The Lancet 375 (2010): 1609–1623, accessed November 23, 2014, doi:10.1016/S0140-6736(10)60518-1.
+6. Margaret C. Hogan, et.al., “Maternal Mortality for 181 countries, 1980–2008: A Systematic Analysis of Progress Towards Millennium Development Goal 5,” The Lancet 375 (2010): 1609–1623, accessed November 23, 2014, doi:10.1016/S0140-6736(10)60518-1.

 See Table 3, “Maternal Mortality Ratio (uncertainty interval) Per 100,000 Live Births by Region and Country.”